amirouche/hyper.dev/blog/diy-ai.md

-# 2017/01/01 - Do It Yourself: an Artificial Intelligence
+# 2017/01/01 - Do It Yourself: an artificial intelligence

 The main goal of artificial intelligence (AI) is to translate human knowledge into equations.